cyberglot/wenkokke.github.io/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 - Folks have suggested that Hildegard was inspired by Adam’s language in Paradise, but that since she did not consider herself a capable linguist, she settled for creating something to replace Latin.
 - *Etc.*

-Unfortunately, we probably don’t have enough surviving evidence to ever really answer this question… However, @Higley2007 makes a compelling argument that Lingua Ignota *isn’t* a glossolalia.
+Unfortunately, we probably don’t have enough surviving evidence to ever really answer this question.
+However, @Higley2007 makes a compelling argument that Lingua Ignota *isn’t* a glossolalia.
 Where others saw recurring syllables, “as if an obsessive leitmotif”, she argues that these are *compound words*.
 For instance, take *-buz*, which recurs frequently between glosses 750–800:

 | Lingua Ignota | English      | Lingua Ignota | English
 | ---           | ---          | ---           | ---